 [Section 99AB inserted by No. 55 of 2004 s.
 578.]

 99B.
-Objections and appeals against valuations
+Objections and reviews against valuations

 There shall be no objection or review in respect of a valuation of rateable land appearing in the rating records, except in accordance with the Valuation of Land Act 1978.